 All You Need To Know Going Into Trade On Jan.
 31

-Japanese shares led regional gains, indicating a strong end to a stellar month for equities in Asia.
-The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, rose 0.6 percent to 10,699.20 as of 7:10 a.m.
+Stocks climbed in Japan, South Korea and Australia, with a regional Asian benchmark on track for its first gains in seven sessions.
+The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, rose 0.36 percent to 12,082.50 as of 7 a.m.

 Here’s a quick look at all that could influence equities today.